theo-armour/2025/blog/2025-07-27-heroic-pivot.md

 {It looks like there are quite a few broken links and bits that could be fixed up, but each one is real and contains data.}

-So the idea is to focus in on a single aspect of somebody's life and build a replica gist of those moments and time and place.
+So the idea is to focus in on a single aspect of somebody's life and build a replica just of those moments and time and place.

 For example, I Have scanned a cookbook written by a fellow resident.
 Having been married to a lawyer, she's worried about copyright because she obtained recipes from her friends, So I'm not allowed to publish them.

 But in another world, I could see taking her recipes, photographs of her, images of her kitchen, recordings of her voice, and building a replica of Anne in her kitchen talking and demonstrating her recipes using replicas of her pots and pans in a mock-up of her kitchen.

-When I think of old people who love to do embroidery or gardening, or skiing, or whatever, I can think of ways of making replicas of just acting out those special moments and responding to your inquiries in real-time.
+When I think of people who love to do embroidery or gardening, or skiing, or whatever, I can think of ways of making replicas of just acting out those special moments and responding to your inquiries in real-time.

 Looking forward, it might be possible to get people who are good at interviewing on special topics.
 For example, someone might be very good at helping people who are knitters create their knitting replic-ettes